cheguei-tcc/infrastructure-core/README.md

-## Infrastructure Core
+## Starting Kubernetes Cluster :wrench:

-This project automates all resources used by the cheguei project at cloud providers.
+This project automates all resources used by the cheguei project at cloud providers to provision and created a kubernetes cluster.

 ### AWS